nais/doc/docs/security/auth/overview/development.md

 1. The [on-behalf-of grant](../azure-ad/usage.md#oauth-20-on-behalf-of-grant) - for getting a token on-behalf-of a logged in end-user.
 2. The [client credentials grant](../azure-ad/usage.md#oauth-20-client-credentials-grant) - for getting a machine-to-machine token.

+Choose your use case:

-=== "1.
-On-Behalf-Of"
+=== "trygdeetaten.no"

-    1. Visit <https://azure-token-generator.intern.dev.nav.no/api/obo?aud=&lt;audience&gt;> in your browser.
+      1. For _on-behalf-of_: visit <https://azure-token-generator.intern.dev.nav.no/api/obo?aud=&lt;audience&gt;> in your browser.
-        - Replace `<audience>` with the intended _audience_ of the token, in this case the API application.
-        - The audience value must be on the form of `<cluster>.<namespace>.<application>`
-        - For example: `dev-gcp.aura.my-app`
-    2. You will be redirected to log in at Azure AD (if not already logged in).
-    3. After logging in, you should be redirected back to the token generator and presented with a JSON response containing an `access_token`.
-    4. Use the `access_token` as a [Bearer token](../concepts/tokens.md#bearer-token) for calls to your API application.
-    5. Success!
+      2. For _client credentials_: visit <https://azure-token-generator.intern.dev.nav.no/api/obo?aud=&lt;audience&gt;> in your browser.

-=== "2.
-Client Credentials"
+=== "nav.no"

-    1. Visit <https://azure-token-generator.intern.dev.nav.no/api/m2m?aud=&lt;audience&gt;> in your browser.
+      1. For _on-behalf-of_: visit <https://azure-token-generator-nav.intern.dev.nav.no/api/obo?aud=&lt;audience&gt;> in your browser.
+      2. For _client credentials_: visit <https://azure-token-generator-nav.intern.dev.nav.no/api/obo?aud=&lt;audience&gt;> in your browser.

+Then:

-        - Replace `<audience>` with the intended _audience_ of the token, in this case the API application.
+1. Replace `<audience>` with the intended _audience_ of the token, in this case the API application.
-        - The audience value must be on the form of `<cluster>.<namespace>.<application>`
+    - The audience value must be on the form of `<cluster>:<namespace>:<application>`
-        - For example: `dev-gcp.aura.my-app`
+    - For example: `dev-gcp:aura:my-app`
 2. You will be redirected to log in at Azure AD (if not already logged in).
 3. After logging in, you should be redirected back to the token generator and presented with a JSON response containing an `access_token`.
 4. Use the `access_token` as a [Bearer token](../concepts/tokens.md#bearer-token) for calls to your API application.
 5. Success!

 ### TokenX